 This course has no hurdle requirements.

-The assessment for this course comprises practical work involving the penetration testing, class activities and a final presentation.
+The assessment for this course comprises practical work involving the penetration testing, class tests and a final exam.

 Assessment 1: Assignment 1